 You won’t need to use this map to figure out the train to catch unless you want to, I have apps for that below that have started to work very well as a better solution in the last couple of years but it’s worth understanding the main lines and where they go

 The Tokyo Subway site has a printable map in English.

 4. Tokyo Subway Signs

 The location signs are located on the wall of the platform opposite where you stand (across the track) they show the direction of travel for the train and the name of the next station with an English translation.
 You can read signs on platforms from within the train and there’s also an electronic board in many trains showing you the station you’re at and how many stops until your destination.

-If leaving the timing to chance isn’t comfortable for you then the website Hyperdia is what you need.
+If leaving the timing to chance isn’t comfortable for you then the website Hyperdia can be useful.
 This site will find you all the options, times and combinations of travel between one place and another.
 This site will work for you whether you want the next subway stop or the other end of the country.
 They do have a phone app but you need to be in Japan to download it and although I have, their website search is optimised for mobile and works well.

 7. When it all goes wrong

 If you suddenly realise you’re passing stations going the wrong direction – don’t panic.
 Get off at the next stop, the line in the opposite direction is usually just across the platform so wait a few seconds and jump on the next train.
 In a few cases, The Ginza line in Akasaka-Mitsuke station is one that comes to mind, you need to go up the escalators to the next level but that is rare and still only takes a couple of minutes.

 It’s easy to get turned around when you’re underground and rushing from an arriving train.
 I think we’ve all done this at least once.
 It’s far more embarrassing to admit that I’ve managed to do it in Kyoto and they only have two subway lines!
 There’s also no additional cost from your original route as you don’t need to exit through the gate until your destination.

 8. Rubbish bins